-Now the only thing you have to do is decide what you’re going to change in your life in order to achieve this 1.5lbs a fortnight of fat loss.
+The only thing you now have to do is decide what you’re going to change in your life in order to achieve this 1.5lbs a fortnight of fat loss.

-This takes us back to the things I mentioned in Mistake No.1 – Change an aspect of your exercise, nutritional or lifestyle habits – and monitor the effects of this new habits to ensure it’s enough to get you the improvements you’re after.
+This takes us back to the things I mentioned in Fat Loss Mistake No.1 – Change an aspect of your exercise, nutritional or lifestyle habits – and monitor the effects of this new habit to ensure it’s enough to get you the improvements you’re after.

 Then the moment things significantly slow or stop (you stop losing body fat), you pick something else to change.

-More often than not, when new clients first come to see me for Body Transformation that are massively over-doing it with their Cardiovascular training – particularly ’Steady State’ Cardio training (Jogging, Cycling, the Cross-Trainer, Rower, etc…) and place very little emphasis on doing ‘Resistance Exercise’ such as Free Weights, Circuit Training or Body Weight Training.
+More often than not, when new clients first come to see me for Body Transformation they are massively over-doing it with their Cardiovascular training – particularly ’Steady State’ Cardio training (Jogging, Cycling, the Cross-Trainer, Rower, etc…).
+Along with that, they place very little emphasis on doing ‘Resistance Exercise’ such as Free Weights, Circuit Training or Body Weight Training.

-Fortunately, things in the industry are starting to shift a little and more and more people are realising that too much emphasis on Cardiovascular training isn’t an effective approach when trying to achieve significant and/or sustained fat loss results.
+Fortunately, things in the industry are starting to shift a little, and more and more people are realising that too much emphasis on Cardiovascular training isn’t the most effective approach when trying to achieve significant and/or sustained fat loss results.

 But like most truths in this industry, they take a while to become mainstream.

-You see, muscle is the most metabolically active tissue in the body so it goes without say that the more muscle you have or the more ‘tone’ that it has, the higher your metabolic rate will be.
+You see, muscle is the most metabolically active tissue in the body so it goes without say that the more muscle you have or the more ‘tone’ your muscle has, the higher your metabolic rate will be.

-Generally, the ideal training frequency to build yourself up to for fat loss and sculpting a healthy, lean body is 5 days a week.
-At least 3 of these 5 days should be Resistance based and then 1-2 days of Cardiovascular training with at least one of those days being the High Intensity Interval Training kind.
+Generally, the ideal training frequency to build yourself up to for fat loss and sculpting a healthy, lean body is 5-6 days a week.
+At least 3 of these 5 days should be Resistance based and then 2-3 days of Cardiovascular training.

-Studies show that your metabolic rate can remain increased for up to 72 hours AFTER Resistance Training whereas your your metabolic rate returns pretty much to normal very quickly after Cardiovascular training.
+Studies show that your metabolic rate can remain increased for up to 72 hours AFTER Resistance Training whereas your your metabolic rate returns to normal very quickly (often within hours) after Cardiovascular training.

 As well as increased fat loss, other advantages of Resistance Training include: